Breaking Dawn: Plot summary

-The third section shifts back to Bella's perspective, describing her painful transformation, finally waking to find herself changed into a vampire.
+After her painful transformation, Bella wakes to find herself changed into a vampire.
 Fully recovered, she enjoys her new life and vampire abilities.
 Renesmee grows rapidly into a toddler and is spotted at a distance by Irina, a vampire from the Alaskan coven.
-Misidentifying her as an "immortal child," a human child who has been turned into an uncontrollable vampire, Irina presents her allegations to the Volturi who outlawed the creation of such creatures.
+Misidentifying her as an "immortal child," a human child who is turned into an uncontrollable vampire, Irina presents her allegations to the Volturi who outlawed the creation of such creatures.
 As the largest and most powerful vampire coven, the Volturi see Renesmee and the Cullens as a threat and plot to destroy them.
-Foreseeing their arrival, the Cullens gather other vampire clans from around the world to stand as witnesses and prove to the Volturi that Renesmee is not an immortal child upon Alice's request.
-Jacob's imprinting on Renesmee has forged an unbreakable bond and mutual protective pact between the Cullens and the Quileute, ending the hatred between them.
+Foreseeing their arrival, the Cullens gather other vampire clans from around the world to stand as witnesses and prove that Renesmee is not an immortal child upon Alice's request.
+Jacob's imprinting on Renesmee forged an unbreakable bond and mutual protective pact between the Cullens and the Quileute, ending the hatred between them.
 As local and foreign vampires arrive, the Cullen house becomes the headquarters and training ground for the assorted vampires and the Quileute wolf packs.
 Bella learns that she is a 'shield', meaning the gifts of other vampires do not work on her, which is why Edward and Aro cannot read her mind.
 Bella works with the other vampires to improve her skill and shield people other than herself.

 Upon confronting the gathered Cullen allies and witnesses, the Volturi discover that they were misinformed on Renesmee's identity.
 The Volturi execute Irina in an attempt to instigate a full battle but are unsuccessful.
 They bring up the Cullens' pact with the Quileute wolves and the uncertainty of Renesmee's future in an effort to further provoke hostilities, naming her as a threat to the secret existence of vampires.
 Alice and Jasper, who left prior to the gathering of the Cullen's allies, return with a Mapuche called Nahuel, a 150-year-old vampire-human hybrid like Renesmee.
-Alongside him is his biological aunt, Huilen, who explains that her sister fell in love with a vampire and became pregnant with his child, though she died in childbirth.
-When Nahuel was born, he bit his aunt and made her immortal.
-Nahuel proves that hybrids pose no threat, and the Volturi agree to leave the Cullens alone.
-The Cullens and their allies return to their homes in peace, realizing that the Volturi may one day return.
-When Bella is alone with Edward, she allows him to read her mind for the first time and shares her feelings about him.
+Alongside him is his biological aunt, Huilen, who explains that her sister fell in love with a vampire and became pregnant with his child, but died in childbirth.
+When Nahuel was born, he bit Huilen, turning her into a vampire.
+With Nahuel having proved that hybrids pose no threat to the existence of vampires, the Volturi agree to leave the Cullens alone.
+The Cullens and their allies leave in peace, realizing that the Volturi may one day return.
+While alone with Edward, Bella lowers her mental shield, allowing Edward to read her mind for the first time, sharing her thoughts and feelings for him.